apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Chester Bennington’s Mom: ‘I Feel Betrayed’ by Linkin Park**
+**Flood-hit central Europe will get billions in EU aid, von der Leyen promises**

-You can read more about it [here](http://www.rollingstone.com/music/music-features/linkin-park-chester-bennington-mother-1235104752/).
+You can read more about it [here](https://www.reuters.com/world/europe/polands-third-largest-city-braces-peaking-floods-2024-09-19/).

 ## Requirements
 - Python 3.8